olizilla/boss-web/README.md

 If the number of days is omitted it defaults to one year.

-Alternatively buy an SSL certificate and configure boss-web according to the comments in the `[https]` section of the [default configuration](./bossweb) file.
+Alternatively if you've bought an SSL certificate, configure boss-web according to the comments in the `[https]` section of the [default configuration](./bossweb) file.

 ## More information